 10% of the population worldwide is affected by chronic kidney disease (CKD), and millions die each year because they do not have access to affordable treatment nor efficient donation mechanism?

-37 million people have chronic kidney disease.
+Check out if you at risk37 million people have chronic kidney disease.

 100,000 people are awaiting transplant